PCJones/ultimate-splinterlands-bot/README.md

 - The bot no longer refreshes the page all the time (which often got you blocked from splinterlands for a few minutes)
 - The bot clicks away popups
 - The bot waits if there is a loading circle from splinterlands
-- Minimum Energy Capture Rate - the bot will pause automatically if the energy capture rate is below a specified percentage
+- Disabled requesting the free API because it is always overloaded and slows down the bot (I've supplied a very large history file)
 - Option to disable automatic quest reward chest opening
 - Support for the private API of the original bot
+- Minimum Energy Capture Rate - the bot will pause automatically if the energy capture rate is below a specified percentage
+- New battle log summary after all battles
+- Receive Battle log summary notification via Telegram
 - **Coming Soon**: Individual wait time for each account (right now it will battle with all accounts and wait after that) (aka **Multithreading**)
-- **Coming Soon**:
 - **Coming Soon**: Statistics on how each account is performing
 - Any suggestions?